-Non-pastoral Staff of the Church includes paid employees for Church administrative assistant, custodian and other occupations as needed.
-Non-pastoral Staff positions and their roles and responsibilities shall be proposed by Board and submitted for approval by the congregation.
-All Non-pastoral Staff serve under the supervision of the Senior Pastor with assistance from the Associate Pastor or Assistant Pastor and guidance from the Board.
+Church staff includes paid positions for Church administrative assistant, custodian and other occupations as needed.
+Church staff positions and their roles, responsibilities, and compensation shall be approved by Board.
+All Church staff serve under the supervision of the Senior Pastor with assistance from the Associate Pastor or Assistant Pastor and guidance from the Board.